- Most people agree that you are a virgin until you’ve had sexual intercourse

 The answer to this question depends on how you define “virginity.”
 There’s no medical definition of “virginity.”
 You may decide you’re a virgin until you’ve had penis-in-vagina sex, until you’ve had oral sex, or until you’ve been sexually intimate in any way with your partner.
 There is nothing wrong with being a virgin or not being a virgin, and it’s up to you to decide what “losing your virginity” means to you.
 What’s more important than knowing whether or not you are a “virgin” is making sure you feel safe with your partner and you don’t ever feel pressured into having sex.
 Becoming sexually active is not only a big decision, it should always be YOUR choice and no one else’s.

 Some people believe that you are a virgin until your hymen “breaks.”
 This is a myth.
 The hymen is a crescent-shaped thin membrane that covers part of the vaginal opening (see diagram below).
-It does not “break” or “pop,” but simply stretches a little when something is inserted into the vagina (fingers, penis, tampon, etc), Sometimes the stretching can cause small tears, which may lead to very small amounts of blood.
+It does not “break” or “pop,” but usually stretches a little when something is inserted into the vagina (fingers, penis, tampon, etc.), Sometimes the stretching can cause small tears, which may lead to small amounts of blood.
+This occurs especially if the opening in the hymen is small or there is pain with insertion.
 Some women may have a few spots of blood the first time they have sex, others do not.

 How can you tell if someone has had sex before?